IsraelCabrera/frigate/docs/docs/configuration/audio_detectors.md

 #### Live transcription

-The single camera Live view in the Frigate UI supports live transcription of audio for streams defined with the `audio` role.
+The single camera Live view in the Security UI supports live transcription of audio for streams defined with the `audio` role.
 Use the Enable/Disable Live Audio Transcription button/switch to toggle transcription processing.
 When speech is heard, the UI will display a black box over the top of the camera stream with text.
-The MQTT topic `frigate/<camera_name>/audio/transcription` will also be updated in real-time with transcribed text.
+The MQTT topic `security/<camera_name>/audio/transcription` will also be updated in real-time with transcribed text.

 Results can be error-prone due to a number of factors, including: